rsksmart/rsk-starter-box/README.md

 # RSK Truffle Starter Box

-This box comes with everything you need to start using Truffle on [RSK](https://www.rsk.co/) Blockchain.
+This box comes with everything you need to start using Truffle on [RSK Blockchain](https://developers.rsk.co/rsk/).
 It includes network configurations for Mainnet, Testnet and the SimpleStorage contract as an example to deploy.

+[RSK](https://www.rsk.co/) is an open source platform for Ethereum compatible smart contracts based on the Bitcoin network.

 ## Requirements